emer/axon/sims/bgdorsal/README.md

 * Learning in the other parts of the pcore circuit -- might help auto-adjust the parameters.
 Need to figure out what logical learning rules would look like.

 # Param search notes

+## 01/14/2025: after fixes

+* PF looks weaker in new vs. old; unclear why.
+Fixed PF weights not helpful (but not too bad either).

+* most runs go up in performance but then often come back down: added an asymmetric learning rate for rewpred to try to deal with this -- works well!  `RewPredLRateUp` = 0.5 > 1.
+Went from 11 fail to 3 fail on 3x8.

 ## 01/14/2025: Hebbian learning in MotorBS, with STN SKCa = 80 instead of 150, State layer size.